gonewest818/geolocation.el/README.md

 ### Entry points

-- `geolocation-get-position` which returns your estimated position as an alist with the following keys:
+- `geolocation-watch-position` which calls `geolocation-get-position` on a regular interval, and sets `geolocation-location` with the result.
+Calls the `geolocation-update-hook` functions after each update.
+Customize the hook if you want to invoke functions based on your position, and customize the `geolocation-update-interval` with the time granularity you need, keeping in mind the underlying positioning APIs may have rate limits and/or costs associated with high frequency querying.

+  The variable `geolocation-location` will contain nil or an alist:
-  - `lat` - latitude of the current position
+    - `latitude` - latitude of the current position
-  - `lon` - longitude of the current position
+    - `longitude` - longitude of the current position
     - `accuracy` - an error radius, in meters
+    - `timestamp` - timestamp via `float-time`

+Other potentially useful functions include:

+- `geolocation-get-position` which retrieves your estimated position once and invokes a callback with the position data.
+The callback receives an alist with the same format as `geolocation-location`.

-- `geolocation-scan-wifi` which scans for nearby wifi access points using available system utilites, and produces a complete list of everything in range sorted by signal strength.
-  Returns a list of alists containing:
+- `geolocation-scan-wifi` which scans asynchronously for nearby wifi access points using available system utilites, and invokes a callback with the wifi data.
+The callback receives a list of alists containing:
   - `bssid` - mac address that uniquely identifies the AP
   - `signal` - relative signal strength, or RSSI
   - `channel` - transmission channel